 There is a cost for joining all South West Music programmes.

-In 2015-16, the Core programme will cost £3686.
+In 2018-19, the Professional Development Programme will cost £3723.
 South West Music School can award means tested grants from the Department of Education Music and Dance Scheme to cover the cost of the programme.
-For further information on this, please contact Simon on email@example.com.
+For further information on financial assistance and means tested grants, please contact Simon on firstname.lastname@example.org.